Frequently Asked Questions

 How long are the assignments?

 Will there be any cost for me to volunteer?

 No. You are expected to contribute your time, while F2F covers the expenses.

 It varies from country to country, and depends on if you are in a rural or urban area.
 Housing could either mean home stays, guesthouses, university dorm, hotels, etc. Hotels are usually used in larger cities whereas alternate housing might be the option available in rural areas.
 Partners field staff make all your housing arrangements for you.

-The Farmer to Farmer program is funded by the U.S. Agency for International Development (USAID).
+The F2F program is funded by the U.S. Agency for International Development (USAID).
 The funding originates from the U.S. Farm Bill.

 May I bring a family member with me?

 We cannot cover the expenses of any extra people on assignments.
 If you would like to cover the costs for a family member, if may be possible to bring them with you if this does not interfere with your assignment or if they come and meet you at the end of your assignment.
 There have also been cases where a husband/wife or parent/child travel as a team as they are both technical experts and they each have a unique volunteer assignment.

 How do I apply?